ShirodkarTejas/nma_nai_on/MODEL_LEARNINGS.md

 ## 🎯 Executive Summary

-Through extensive empirical testing and biological analysis, we discovered that **artificial memory systems (LSTM) are not only unnecessary but actually inferior** to biological adaptation mechanisms for environment switching in neural swimming models.
+Through extensive empirical testing, biological analysis, and reward system investigation, we made two critical discoveries:

+1. **Architecture**: **Artificial memory systems (LSTM) are not only unnecessary but actually inferior** to biological adaptation mechanisms for environment switching in neural swimming models.

+2. **Incentives**: **Reward system design is more critical than model architecture** for learning success.
+Poor incentive structures can completely prevent learning regardless of model sophistication.

+**Key Findings**:
-**Key Finding**: Biological NCAP shows **59% stronger environment adaptation** with **99.4% fewer parameters** than LSTM-based approaches.
+- **Biological NCAP**: 59% stronger environment adaptation with 99.4% fewer parameters than LSTM approaches
+- **Reward System**: Fixed timeout exploitation, target avoidance, and constraint over-application that caused 50,000x training stagnation

 ---